iglixar/GixPlay/README.md

 ## About Gixplay

-**Gixplay** is a privacy-first, mobile-optimized music streaming Progressive Web App designed for personal use.
+**Gixplay** is a privacy-first, mobile-optimized music streaming Progressive Web App designed for personal and small-group use.
-It allows users to search, play, and organize music sourced from YouTube while keeping **all data fully local** to the device.
+It allows users to search, play, and organize music sourced from YouTube while keeping **all personal data fully local** to the device.

 No accounts
-No cloud sync
+No cloud profiles
+No ads
 No tracking

-Your playlists, history, and analytics never leave your device.
+Your playlists, listening history, analytics, and identity stay on your device.

 ---

 ## Key Features

 - **[ Streaming ] YouTube-Based Playback**
-  Search for music or add tracks via direct YouTube links.
+  Search for tracks or instantly add music using direct YouTube URLs.

 - **[ UI ] Pure Black OLED Interface**
-  Battery-friendly, distraction-free interface optimized for night usage.
+  Minimal, distraction-free UI optimized for night usage and battery saving.

 - **[ Storage ] Local-Only Data**
-  All playlists, tracks, and listening history are stored in IndexedDB.
+  Playlists, tracks, analytics, and user identity are stored in IndexedDB / localStorage.

 - **[ App ] Installable Progressive Web App**
   Runs like a native app with offline access to saved data.

 - **[ Playback ] Background Audio Support**
-  Music continues while the app is minimized (browser dependent).
+  Audio continues while the app is minimized (browser dependent).

 - **[ Playlists ] Fast Management**
-  Create and manage playlists using gesture-based controls.
+  Create, edit, and manage playlists with gesture-based controls.

 - **[ Analytics ] Listening Insights**
-  Weekly, monthly, yearly charts with streaks and activity heatmaps.
+  Weekly, monthly, and yearly charts, streak tracking, and activity heatmaps.

 - **[ Backup ] Data Portability**
-  Export and import the full library using a single file.
+  Export and import the complete local library using a single file.

 - **[ Privacy ] Zero Tracking**
-  No login, no ads, no telemetry, no remote database.
+  No login, no telemetry, no remote analytics, no user profiling.

+---

+## Rooms (Shared Listening)

+Gixplay includes a **real-time shared room feature** that allows multiple users to listen together.

+### How Rooms Work

+- Users enter a **display name** (stored locally on their device)
+- A room can be **created or joined using a short code**
+- Any participant can:
+  - Paste a YouTube URL
+  - Start playback
+  - Pause or resume the current track
+  - Add songs to the queue

+There is **no host system** — every participant has equal control.

+### Playback Sync

+- The currently playing track
+- Playback state (play / pause)
+- Seek position
+- Queue order

+are synchronized across all connected devices in real time.

+If one user:
+- Changes the track
+- Seeks to a new timestamp
+- Pauses or resumes playback

+All connected devices update automatically.

+### Queue System

+- If a track is already playing, newly added tracks go into a shared queue
+- When the current song ends, the next track auto-plays
+- If no song is playing, users can manually select a queued track to start playback

+### Live Activity Log

+- Actions like *“played a song”*, *“added to queue”*, *“paused playback”* appear in a live log
+- Each user name is color-coded consistently
+- Logs exist only for the session and are not permanently stored

 ---